magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 **Issue: Label not created for DHL shipments**.
 The **Length**, **Width**, and **Height** fields of the Admin Create Packages window in the checkout workflow are disabled when adding a bundle product to a package. <!--- AC-1764-->

-**Issue**: The Fastly module does not support PHP 8.0.
-We are not releasing to Cloud packages for this beta release.
+**Issue**: The Fastly module does not currently support PHP 8.0.
+We will update these release notes when Fastly releases a new module.
 To deploy {{ site.data.var.ee }} 2.4.4-beta2, Cloud users must edit both the `composer.json` in `cloud-template` and the `.magento.app.yaml` file.
 See the workaround described below. <!--- MCLOUD-8318-->

 ### Workaround for Fastly module known issue

-Beta partners must edit the `magento/magento-cloud-template` and `.magento.app.yaml` files as described below.
+Beta partners must edit the `composer.json` file in  `magento/magento-cloud-template` and `.magento.app.yaml` files as described below.

 #### Update the `repositories` and `require` sections of the `magento/magento-cloud-template` file.